hartwork/binary-gentoo/README.md

 - All code in **binary-gentoo** must work on a non-Gentoo Linux machine, provided that it has Docker installed and working internet access.

-- If dependency problems block a package from being built, there should be a log showing that problem.
-  Hence the dedicated round of `emerge --pretend [..]` before the actual build.

 - Big packages like Chromium need a pile of RAM and CPU time.
   Therefore, the build defaults to `MAKETOPTS=-j1` the package of interest is emerged separate from it dependencies.